mdshadabalam0786/eCommerceCrazeProject_pythonSeleniumTestingAndPytestFramework/README.md

 selenium                       4.18.1
 xlrd                           2.0.1

-conftext.py is all about pre-condition which passing the driver by fixture where score as "function" to the every test_function as a argument and run the script on stage or test environment, and run on the crome browser or edge browser
+(1)conftext.py is all about pre-condition which passing the driver by fixture where score as "function" to the every test_function as a argument and run the script on stage or test environment, and run on the crome browser or edge browser

-Pages folder kept all pom pages
+(2)Pages folder kept all pom pages
-Test folder kept all test_Script
+(3)Test folder kept all test_Script
-Lib folder kept actual selenium wrapper function where actual calling to the sendkeys and click element Screenshort folder take all the screen short
-Report folder kept all the generate roprt into the same directory Data folder kept all the data into excel sheet
+(4)Lib folder kept actual selenium wrapper function where actual calling to the sendkeys and click element (5)Screenshort folder take all the screen short (6)Report folder kept all the generate roprt into the same directory (7)Data folder kept all the data into excel sheet